 PHIL 4546.
 Advanced Biblical Studies: Hebrew Bible.
 4 Hours.

 Studies a book or genre of texts of the Hebrew Bible in English translation.
 Designed for the student who has successfully completed course work in biblical studies at the college level, it addresses questions of authorship, form, original meaning, setting, and purpose.

 PHIL 4547.
 Seminar: Apocalypticism.
 4 Hours.

 Designed to explore Jewish and Christian apocalypticism from the time it bursts onto the scene c.
 165 BCE through its contemporary popular expressions.
 Begins with an in-depth look at the biblical materials contained in Daniel and Revelation, explores apocryphal and pseudepigraphal texts, and examines millenarian and messianic expectations in their historical perspectives.
-Prereq.
-Two courses in philosophy or religion recommended.
+Requires prior completion of three philosophy courses or permission of instructor.

 PHIL 4605.
 Advanced Seminar: Spinoza.
 4 Hours.

 Examines the political, religious, and philosophical writings of Spinoza.
 Emphasizes understanding Spinoza’s work in its historical context as well as examining his thought for insights applicable to our own time.
-Prereq.
-Junior or senior standing and 16 SH of philosophy and religion.
+Requires prior completion of three philosophy courses.

 PHIL 4606.
 Seminar: Theories and Methods in Religious Studies.
 4 Hours.